d-becker/dbd/DEVELOPER_GUIDE.md

 * dependencies.txt: Contains the names of the other components that this component depends on, separated by newlines.

-Although it is possible to implement a `ComponentImageBuilder` that works differently, the `DefaultComponentImageBuilder` class, which is the type of the image builders of all existing components make use of the following convention, so any additinal `ComponentImageBuilder` should also do so:
+Although it is possible to implement a `ComponentImageBuilder` that works differently, the `DefaultComponentImageBuilder` class, which is the type of the image builders of all existing components, makes use of the following convention, so any additinal `ComponentImageBuilder` should also do so:

 In the resources directory of each component, there should be a a directory with the name `docker_context`.
 It should contain the Dockerfile and any files that need to be in the docker build directory when building the image, except for